d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │   (setq files (vertico-sort-history-length-alpha files)) │   (nconc (seq-filter (lambda (x) (string-suffix-p "/" x)) files) │ 	 (seq-remove (lambda (x) (string-suffix-p "/" x)) files))) └────

-  As another example, the following code uses `vertico-flat' and `vertico-cycle' to emulate `(ido-mode 'buffer)', i.e. Ido when it is enabled only for completion of buffer names. `vertico-cycle' set to `t' is necessary here to prevent completion candidates from disappearing when they scroll off-screen to the left.

-  ┌────
-  │ (setq vertico-multiform-category-modes
-  │       '((buffer flat)))
-  │
-  │ (setq vertico-multiform-category-settings
-  │       '((buffer (vertico-cycle . t))))
-  └────

   Combining these features allows us to fine-tune the completion display